jwang1133/Bioinformatics/Python/README.md

-## This folder contains a python script to show my experience in python
+## This folder contains a python script and required files to show my coding experience in python

 #### 1. File '1Python_translate.ipynb' documented the python script for: